Luos-io/Documentation/src/pages/software/pyluos.md

 <h1><a href="#pyluos" class="header" id="pyluos"><img src="../../_assets/img/python-logo.png" width="80px"> / A Pyluos guide</a></h1>

 Pyluos is the standard Python library to manage a Luos system with a computer.
-In this tutorial, you will learn how to install Pyluos in order to use Luos with Python on a computer, through a  [_gate_](./containers_list/gate.md) container.
+In this tutorial, you will learn how to install Pyluos in order to use Luos with Python on a computer, through a  [_gate_](./services_list/gate.md) service.

 ## Installation